-Before, during, or after a long season of being on the water, it pays to give your Vibe kayak a quick checkup before prime fishing season in the fall.
-That’s when you want your boat to be in the best-possible condition before you hit the water, or before you put it away for the off-season.
-Let’s talk about how to take care of your kayak with some preventive maintenance and storage tips.
+Before, during, or after a long season of being on the water, it pays to give your Vibe fishing kayak a quick checkup.
+You want your boat to be in the best-possible condition before you hit the water, or before you put it away for the off-season.
+Let’s talk about how to take care of your fishing kayak with some preventive on-going maintenance, DIY options and storage tips.

-If you’re like most Vibe owners, you spend a lot of time in your boat and out on the water – which is exactly how it should be.
+If you’re like most Vibe fishing kayak owners, you spend a lot of time in your fishing kayak or recreational kayak, and out on the water – which is exactly how it should be.
 Of course, when you use your fishing kayak to get to and from those big bass or other catches, it’s going to get the occasional bump or scratch.
-Most of the time, these beauty marks aren’t going to affect the performance or longevity of your Vibe.
-It’s the unseen effects that the water and sun can have on your kayak that tend to be more problematic.
+Most of the time, these beauty marks aren’t going to affect the performance or longevity of your Vibe fishing kayak.
+It’s the unseen effects that the water and sun can have on your kayak while angling that tend to be more problematic.

-Use common sense – first and foremost, don’t drag your boat over rough surfaces, drop it, or subject it to other impacts that might scratch, dent, or break your Vibe watercraft.
+As a kayak angler, use common sense – first and foremost, don’t drag your fishing kayak over rough surfaces, drop it, or subject it to other impacts that might scratch, dent, or break your Vibe fishing kayak.

-Regular cleaning – whenever you pull your boat out of the water, you should rinse it with clean freshwater to remove any grime.
-It’s a fact of life that your boat will come across pollutants and unfriendly microbes in most bodies of water, but a quick rinse can help remove most of those.
-At least once a season, it’s a good idea to wash your boat with mild soap and a sponge as well.
-You can even wax and polish your boat, if you’re into that.
+Regular cleaning – whenever you pull your fishing kayak out of the water, you should rinse it with clean freshwater to remove any grime.
+It’s a fact of life that your fishing kayak will come across pollutants and unfriendly microbes in most bodies of water, but a quick rinse can help remove most of those.
+At least once a season, it’s a good idea to wash your fishing kayak with mild soap and a sponge as well.
+You can even learn how to wax and polish your fishing kayak, if you’re into that.

 Double-check fittings – screws that hold in place different Vibe fittings can loosen with regular use.
 Use a Phillips-head screw driver to gently tighten any screws that need it.
-These might include carrying handles, gear tracks, rod holders, cargo hatches, etc. Make sure you don’t over-tighten your screws!
+These might include carrying handles, gear tracks, rod holders, cargo hatches, or DIY modifications, etc. Make sure you don’t over-tighten your screws!

-UV Spray – once a year, it’s a good idea to use a UV-protectant spray on your kayak’s entire hull and on any other equipment that spends a lot of time in the sun.
-The sun’s UV rays can destroy just about anything with enough exposure and can cause the polyethylene hull to turn brittle and crack.
+UV Spray – once a year, it’s a good idea to know how to apply a UV-protectant spray on your fishing kayak’s entire hull and on any other equipment that spends a lot of time in the sun.
+The sun’s UV rays can destroy just about anything with enough exposure and can cause the polyethylene hull of any fishing kayak to turn brittle and crack.

 Lube moving parts – mechanical pieces like the Vibe Sea Ghost rudder system or the joints on Vibe Hero Seats sometimes need a little love.
 If something on your kayak squeaks, catches or doesn’t seem to function smoothly, use a spray lubricant like WD-40 (after cleaning your boat) to keep these parts working like new.

-Bigger problems – we’re always on hand if you do have a major issue with your Vibe products.
+Bigger problems – we’re always on hand if you do have a major issue with your Vibe kayak angling products.
 Contact us here if that’s the case.

-A major piece of the maintenance puzzle is properly storing your kayak when you put it up for more than a couple of weeks.
-After ensuring that your boat is clean and in good working order, store it the correct way so that your Vibe is in top shape the next time you use it to go after bass, crappie, striper, trout, or whatever puts a smile on your face.
+A major piece of the maintenance puzzle is knowing how to properly store your fishing kayak when you put it up for more than a couple of weeks.
+After ensuring that your boat is clean and in good working order, store it the correct way so that your Vibe fishing kayak is in top shape the next time you use it to go after bass, crappie, striper, trout, or whatever puts a smile on your face.

-Hide from the weather – store your Vibe away from sun, weather and drastic temperature changes.
+Hide from the weather – store your Vibe fishing kayak away from sun, weather and drastic temperature changes.
 A basement could work, but an uninsulated attic probably isn’t a good idea.
-Your boat doesn’t suffer from over-exposure when you take it fishing – it’s the weeks or months that it sits outside under the open sky.
-Wherever you decide is best to store it, make sure it gets minimal direct sunlight.
+Your angling kayak doesn’t suffer from over-exposure when you take it kayak fishing – it’s the weeks or months that it sits outside under the open sky.
+Wherever you decide it's best to store it, make sure it gets minimal direct sunlight.

 Store flat, upside down – like the sun, gravity is a relentless force.
-Don’t make your boat fight it for weeks or months on end.
+Don’t make your fishing kayak fight gravity for weeks or months on end.
 Lay your kayak flat and face down on something like saw horses or a wall-mounted fishing kayak rack or a strong, supportive DIY option.
 Polyethylene is a durable, resilient material, but it can be misshaped when improperly stored, especially if it’s subjected to the major temperature changes referenced above.